open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/policy.md

 Configuration Policy controller processes any managed cluster templates in the policy definition and then enforces or verifies the fully resolved object definition.

-Policies are processed on the hub cluster only upon creation or after an update.
+In OCM versions 0.9.x and older, policies are processed on the hub cluster only upon creation or after an update.
 Therefore, hub cluster templates are only resolved to the data in the referenced resources upon policy creation or update.
 Any changes to the referenced resources are not automatically synced to the policies.

 A special annotation, `policy.open-cluster-management.io/trigger-update` can be used to indicate changes to the data referenced by the templates.
 Any change to the special annotation value